SHulce/rust_dream_bot/README.md

 Rust Dream Bot
 ----------------------------------

 The Rust Dream Bot is a simple project building a Discord chatbot in the Rust programming language.
+I am utilizing the Serenity framework and Serde JSON crates.

 I am currently extending the project to perform chat based queries of the D&D 5e SRD public information.
 I am utilizing the JSON formatted data provided by BTMorton so full credit to them for the JSON data.
 The original repo for that data may be found [here](https://github.com/BTMorton/dnd-5e-srd)